konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 Another option for larger files, or if you are trying to upload a large number of files and don't want to wait for them to be processed would be to use the asynchronous option which returns an empty Document object.
-You can then use the `update` method to check if the Document is ready and the OCR processing is done.
+You can then use the `update` method to check if the Document is ready and the OCR processing is done:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python